Stevenson Macadam: Early life

 Stevenson Macadam was born at North Bank in Glasgow on 27 April 1829, one of four sons and four daughters (the eldest being a half brother).
-He married on 23 April 1855 in Neilston, Renfrew, Scotland Jessie Andrew Ivison.
+He married Jessie Andrew Ivison on 23 April 1855 in Neilston, Renfrew, Scotland.

 His father William Macadam (1783–1853) was a Burgess and a Bailie [magistrate] of Glasgow.

 He was a third generation Burgess of a family of at least ten Burgesses and Guild brothers of Glasgow.
 William was the eldest son of John McAdam, John in turn was the eldest son of Alexander McAdam.
 Alexander was in turn the eldest son of an earlier John McAdam, Tanner, of Glasgow.

 William was a Glasgow businessman who owned a mill and textile printing works at Greenholme, Kilmarnock.
 He and his fellow industrialists in the craft around Glasgow had developed the expertise in chemistry processes for the large scale industrial printing of fabrics for which these plants in the area became well known, both for domestic and foreign supply.

 William Macadam and his family lived at 169 East George Street, Glasgow, Scotland. and Stevenson's mother was his father's second wife Helen Stevenson (1803–1857).
 Helen Stevenson was born 24 August 1803.
 The wedding took place on 3 January 1825 at Clackmannan.
 She was the second child of William Stevenson and Helen Grindlay.
 She died on 20 January 1857 at 6 Kelvinhaugh Street, Glasgow, and was buried with her husband in Glasgow Cathedral (St. Mungo's) Old Burial Ground in the Macadam tomb.